The Compassion of General Yue Fei, an Ancient Chinese Legend

 Yue Fei joined the Song military in 1122.
 (Image: Morio via Wikimedia Commons)

 The conditions his troops had to endure were harsh, to say the least, with soldiers eating rice porridge with wild herbs for flavor.
-When night came, they slept outside in the cold and used weapons that were made from cane.
+When night came, they slept outside in the cold and used weapons made from cane.
 Yet Yue endured the same conditions as his soldiers, which was unusual behavior from a warlord in ancient China.

 The compassion of Yue Fei